-Management has requested that we prepare the annual financial statements and related notes.
+Management has requested that the Office of the State Auditor prepare the annual financial statements and related notes.
 This arrangement is not unusual for an organization the size of Stevens Traverse Grant Public Health.
 This decision was based on the availability of Stevens Traverse Grant Public Health's staff and the cost benefit of using our expertise.